 We consider the case where the response variable $y_t$, explanatory variable $x_t$, and instrumental variable $z_t$ are all function-valued; of course, with slight modifications, our results to be subsequently given can be adjusted for the case where $y_t$ is scalar- or vector-valued.
-Unlike in the most of the aforementioned papers, we do not require the variables of interest to be iid, but allow those to exhibit some weak dependence so that our methodology can be applied to various empirical examples.
-Given that many functional observations which have been considered in the literature toward applications in fields of energy, environmental and financial economics tend to allow time series dependence, this extension may be attractive to practitioners.
-Among the papers mentioned in the preceding paragraph, the study by \cite{Chen_et_al_2020} is most closely related to the present paper in the sense that they consider FPCA-based consistent estimation of function-on-function regression models with endogeneity introduced by measurement errors; \cite{Benatia2017} earlier considered a similar model and proposed a consistent estimation method, but their theoretical results are obtained from a quite different theoretical methodology (ridge-type regularization applied in an infinite dimensional setting).
-As mentioned above, we complement these studies by providing new FPCA-based estimators and in-dept discussion on their asymptotic properties.
+Unlike in the most of the papers mentioned above, we do not require the variables of interest to be independent and identically distributed (iid), but allow those to exhibit some weak dependence so that our methodology can be applied to various empirical examples.
+Given that many functional observations considered in the literature for applications in fields of energy, environmental and financial economics tend to involve time dependence, this extension may be attractive to practitioners.

+Among the aforementioned papers, the study by \cite{Chen_et_al_2020} is most closely related to the present paper in the sense that they consider FPCA-based consistent estimation of function-on-function regression models with endogeneity introduced by measurement errors. \cite{Benatia2017} earlier considered a similar model and proposed a consistent estimation method, but their theoretical results are obtained from a quite different theoretical methodology (ridge-type regularization).
+We complement these studies by providing new FPCA-based estimators and in-depth discussion on their asymptotic properties.